ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_execution_environment.rst

 .. note::

-  If you only need to try out EEs without building your custom one, you can simply substitute ``postgresql_ee`` image used in this document with the ``ghcr.io/ansible/community-ee:latest`` community image.
+  To try an EE without building a custom one, substitute ``postgresql_ee`` image used in this document with the ``ghcr.io/ansible/community-ee:latest`` community image.

 Run against localhost
 ---------------------